mekagojira/log/source/2502/react-search.md

-# How to sync state value with search params [react]
+# How to sync state value with search params [react,web]

 Init the value with search params like this: